liyaanekhlas/security-audit-activity-google/README.md

 ## Key Findings
 - The organization had weak access control measures like the principle of least privilege was not implemented which increases the risk of unauthorised access to sensitive information.
 - Encryption controls were not implemented which pose a risk to the confidentiality of private customer data
-- I identified missing intrusion detection systems (IDS).
+- Intrusion detection systems (IDS) were missing.
 - Password management systems and password policies were not enforced.
 - Disaster recovery plans were absent and the company did not have backups of critical data increasing the risk of permanent data loss during security incidents.
 - Firewall protection and antivirus software were installed.